 Whilst photocopying is unlikely to be the mainstay of your dream job, thereâ€™s no substitute for first-hand experience when it comes to understanding company cultures, or gaining insights into the realities of a sector.
 As a temp you may be able to apply for internal vacancies or gain knowledge to strengthen other applications.
 General office skills for example, could help you secure an admin role and set you on the path to your chosen job.

 Visit your university careers service or contact a graduate recruitment consultant.
-You might be able to get some practical advice about which types of jobs are suited to your existing skills, together with some concrete suggestions on next steps, and details of any suitable vacancies or further training.
+Ask for practical advice about which job types are suited to your existing skills, suggestions for next steps, and details of suitable vacancies or further training.